usgs/groundmotion-processing/doc_source/contents/tutorials/cli.md

 Example "regression" plot.
 ```

-## Station Maps
+## Station Map

-The `generate_station_maps` command makes two station maps; one is static and
-the other is an interactive HTML map.
+The `generate_station_maps` command makes an interactive HTML map that can be opened in a browser.

 ```
 $ gmrecords generate_station_maps